TheJase/jquery.hook/README.md

 Just pass in a string or array of method names you want to hook and when you call the method, three additional events are fired.
 Here is the new execution flow:

-1. onbeforeMETHOD event fires
+1. onbeforeMETHOD event fires.
+If the handler returned false, all further events are not fired.
-2. onMETHOD event fires
+2. onMETHOD event fires.
+If the handler returned false, all further events are not fired.
 3. original METHOD fires
 4. onafterMETHOD event fires